ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 When you submit the form, it is passed to the security team.
 The app is reviewed, to check things like how safe it is to use, and whether there are any Data Privacy implications.
 The security team will respond to you with an answer as quickly as possible.

-**Note:** You should submit the request, and wait for a formal “approval” response, *before* you install or use the app on MoJ equipment or information.
+**Note:** You should submit the request, and wait for a formal "approval" response, *before* you install or use the app on MoJ equipment or information.

 If you have any questions about the process, contact the security team: [security@justice.gov.uk](mailto:security@justice.gov.uk).